Productive hobbies–is that even a thing? You bet!

 Most of us tend to think of hobbies as a way to benefit ourselves.
-But what if we reverse that?
+But what if we reversed that?
 Maybe the most productive hobbies for you will involve some kind of volunteer work.

 Volunteering can take many forms.
-Meaning you can probably combine it with one or two of your other favorite hobbies as well and create a super hobby!
+This means you can probably combine it with one or two of your other favorite hobbies as well and create a super-hobby!
 For example, do you love to read?
-Why not volunteer to read aloud at the old folks home near your house?
+Why not volunteer to read aloud at the nursing home near your house?

 Volunteering also has great benefits for the volunteer, including increased levels of happiness and satisfaction and emotional stability.

 15. Start a side hustle

 Can’t stop working?
-Well at least use your free time to build a second revenue stream.
+Maybe you can use your free time to build a second revenue stream.
 You know, the whole diversify thing.
 If it works out, you could even start a side business that also incorporates one of the other hobbies on this list.

 If you love the outdoors, become a wilderness guide on the weekends.
 Accomplished musician?
-Teach lessons after work.
+Give lessons after work.

 But being a business owner can also improve critical thinking skills and increase confidence.

 16. Try out improv

 Many people will find this productive hobby suggestion to be terrifying.
 We totally get where you’re coming from!
 But improv is an incredible way to exercise creativity and build confidence.
 After all, there’s no script.